LEGISLATION AND JURISDICTION

 The preview period is intended for the AMC to 'preview' the notification and decide on whether it is complete and may be passed for substantive review.
-Additional questions and/or data/documents requests from the AMC during the preview period do not stop the clock, though the AMC may decline the notification as incomplete if such questions and/or requests are not addressed within the specified period and in the manner satisfactory for the AMC.
+Additional questions and/or information/documents requests from the AMC during the preview period do not stop the clock, though the AMC may decline the notiication as incomplete if such questions and/or requests are not addressed within the speciied period and in the manner satisfactory

 Along with initiation of phase II the authority will officially inform the notifying parties of such development and will send the additional information request.
 Although the review period is limited to three months, in practice the investigation may take much longer - if additional documents, information and/or expert analysis are required, the term may be suspended or even restarted, in which case a new three-month period commences from the date on which these documents, information and/ or expert analysis have been filed with the AMC.
 This essentially means that the AMC may extend the phase II review period for as long as it deems necessary.
 During this stage the authority may also request information from competitors, customers of the notifying groups or third parties whose opinion may be relevant for the case assessment.
 Remedies - if available -are usually discussed during the phase II review (see question 38 for detail).
 At the end of phase II review the authority will have the option to clear the transaction (conditionally or unconditionally) or prohibit it.

-Ukrainian competition laws do not provide for official fast-track or simplified procedure, although, as a practical matter it may be possible to negotiate a more expedited (eg, 1-2 weeks shorter) review with the authority if the transaction is straightforward and does not raise any competition concerns.
+Ukrainian competition laws do not provide for official fast track or simplified procedure.
+Though, as a practical matter it may be possible to negotiate a more expedited (eg, one to two weeks shorter) review with the authority if the transaction is straightforward and does not raise any competition concerns.

 23. Is there a possibility for a 'simplified' procedure or shorter notification form and, if so, under what conditions would this apply?